-Standard travel advice for Europe is to get off the beaten path if you’re hoping for more than mediocre, over-priced tourist fare.
-Yet many of the best restaurants in Tallinn, Estonia seem to be centered around the bustling Old Town Square, where we enjoyed meals at four different restaurants.
-The scenery was just too pretty for us to consider dining elsewhere!
+Standard travel advice for Europe is to get off the beaten path if you’re hoping for more than mediocre, over-priced food.
+Yet many of the best restaurants in Tallinn, Estonia are located within the picture-perfect Old Town.
+As you linger over your meal, you can watch the sun slowly set behind the medieval Town Hall and surrounding pastel-colored buildings.
+Waiters turn on heat lamps when the temperature begins to drop and hand out blankets as needed.
+The scenery is just too pretty to consider dining elsewhere in the city!

 The top rated restaurant in Tallinn is rather unassuming.
 It doesn’t even have a proper name!
 Vaike Rataskaevu 16 is simply the old town address where the restaurant can be found.
 But don’t let that deter you.
 The food is surpassed only by the outstanding service.
 I showed up without a reservation, but a kindly server found space for me anyway.
 He then attentively explained all the specials and made recommendations based on my tastes.
 I settled on creamy pumpkin soup and an artfully plated salmon fillet.
 Tempted as I was to end with a warm chocolate cake for dessert, I followed the waiter’s advice to try the bread pudding and am sure glad I did.

 For those who want to fully indulge in Tallinn’s medieval atmosphere, Ill Draakon pub is the perfect choice.
 The fragrance of cinnamon and spices were enticing as I ascended the Town Hall spire, so I rewarded myself with a hearty bowl of elk soup and mug of cider upon return to ground level.
 The pub’s costumed barmaids also serve meat and vegetable hand pies, elk jerky, and homemade pickles you spear with a pitchfork from an old beer barrel.
 Go early to avoid the lunchtime rush.